julius383/julius383.github.io/_posts/2020-09-30-tips-for-an-improved-arch-linux-experience.markdown

 When you need to know the keycode or button number for a particular key on your keyboard or button on your mouse then you need `xev`.
 It's part of the `xorg-xev` package.
-When run it launches a window.
-Pressing a key or button with the window in focus prints out the key's/button's info.
-You can further limit the events to mouse or keyboard events using the `-event` flag e.g
+When run it launches a window and pressing a key or clicking a button with the window in focus prints out the key's/button's info.
+You can further limit the events to mouse or keyboard events only using the `-event` flag e.g

 ```sh
 xev -event mouse